yashvardhanyadav2004-bot/Bird-species-observation-analysis/README.md

 **Bird Species Observation Analysis** is an interactive data analytics dashboard developed to transform bird observation records into meaningful and decision-ready visual insights.

-The dashboard brings together multiple dimensions of biodiversity analysis into a single platform, including:
+The dashboard brings together multiple dimensions of biodiversity analysis into a single platform:

 - 🐦 Species Diversity
 - 🌳 Habitat & Location